If you are in a hurry and just want to find out what we thought was the best baby hip seat carrier in 2020 then the Pognae No. 5 was our top pick.

 Make sure that the baby is in a stable position and harness the straps.
 This ensures the stability of your hip and does not strain your back.

-The baby should be carried in the side position to avoid overburdening at the back.
+Your child should be carried in the side position to avoid overburdening at the back.
 The side carriers ensure that you have wrapped your back properly.

 Be sure to mix up the position also.
 Prolonged use in the same position over time could lead to an imbalance in your muscles, RSI, or generally poor posture.

 This will ensure that you get good value out of your carrier and will be able to use it for years to come.

-As your baby grows they will be strong enough to try all positions that the variety will be good for their curious minds.
+As your child grows they will be strong enough to try all positions that the variety will be good for their curious minds.

-Even though the Pognae No. 5 is a more expensive option, we still think that it offers great value for money due to the comfortable experience you will have.
+Even though the Pognae No. 5 is a more expensive option, we think it is the best baby carrier on the market with a hip seat and still offers great value for money due to the comfortable experience you will have.